 Multiple output streams are supported only if the output primitive type is declared to be points.
-A program will fail to link if it contains a geometry shader calling EmitStreamVertex() or EndStreamPrimitive() if its input primitive type is not points.
+A program will fail to link if it contains a geometry shader calling EmitStreamVertex() or EndStreamPrimitive() if its output primitive type is not points.

-8.15 Shader Invocation Control Functions
+8.16 Shader Invocation Control Functions

-The shader invocation control function is available only in tessellation control shaders.
-It is used to control the relative execution order of multiple shader invocations used to process a patch, which are otherwise executed with an undefined relative order.
+The shader invocation control function is available only in tessellation control shaders and compute shaders.
+It is used to control the relative execution order of multiple shader invocations used to process a patch (in the case of tessellation control shaders) or a local work group (in the case of compute shaders), which are otherwise executed with an undefined relative order.

-Syntax Description For any given static instance of barrier (), all tessellation control shader invocations for a single input patch must enter it before any will be allowed to continue beyond it.
+Syntax Description void barrier () For any given static instance of barrier (), all tessellation control shader invocations for a single input patch must enter it before any will be allowed to continue beyond it, or all invocations for a single work group must enter it before any will continue beyond it.

 The function barrier() provides a partially defined order of execution between shader invocations.
 This ensures that values written by one invocation prior to a given static instance of barrier() can be safely read by other invocations after their call to the same static instance barrier().
-Because invocations may execute in undefined order between these barrier calls, the values of a per-vertex or per-patch output variable will be undefined in a number of cases enumerated in section 4.3.7 "Output Variables".
+Because invocations may execute in undefined order between these barrier calls, the values of a per-vertex or per-patch output variable or shared variables for compute shaders will be undefined in a number of cases enumerated in section 4.3.6 "Output Variables" (for tessellation control shaders) and section 4.3.8 "Shared Variables" (for compute shaders).

-The barrier() function may only be placed inside the function main() of the tessellation control shader and may not be called within any control flow.
+For tessellation control shaders, the barrier() function may only be placed inside the function main() of the tessellation control shader and may not be called within any control flow.
 Barriers are also disallowed after a return statement in the function main().
+Any such misplaced barriers result in a compile-time error.